 Anyone who is pregnant or planning a pregnancy can have Horizon carrier screening.
 Additionally, people who are thinking about donating eggs or sperm usually have carrier screening.
 Ask your doctor or genetic counselor if Horizon carrier screening is right for you.
 Please note this testing is not available to minors in some cases.
 Horizon carrier screening for X-linked conditions is limited to female patients.

 Many couples consider having carrier screening before they become pregnant.
 If they are found to be at risk to have a child with a genetic condition, they could choose to undergo in vitro fertilization, test the embryos for the disorder, and only transfer embryos predicted to be unaffected.
 If a woman is already pregnant, she and her partner can have Horizon carrier screening at any time.
 Most couples are found to be at decreased risk to have a child with a serious genetic condition.
 Couples who are at increased risk have the opportunity to learn about the condition and plan for next steps such as prenatal diagnostic testing.

 What are the benefits of having Horizon carrier screening?

-Horizon can help you and your partner learn about the chance to have a child with a genetic disease before or during pregnancy.
-Many people do not know they are a carrier for an inherited genetic disease until they have an affected child.
-While there is no test that can screen for all possible genetic diseases or birth defects, genetic carrier screening can give you information to make reproductive choices that are right for you and your family.
+Horizon can help you and your partner learn about the chance to have a child with a genetic condition before or during pregnancy.
+Many people do not know they are a carrier for an inherited genetic condition until they have an affected child.
+While there is no test that can screen for all possible genetic conditions or birth defects, genetic carrier screening can give you information to make reproductive choices that are right for you and your family.

 Why doesn’t Horizon screen men for X-linked conditions?